freeslugs/advanced-js-talk/README.md

 ```

 So first it’ll hit line 1. i is initially defined as 0, and it’ll start the loop.
-Next it’ll hit line 2.
-Wait a second.
+Next it’ll hit line 2 and wait a second (1000 milliseconds).

-Since setTimeout is an asynchronous funciton, we’re passing in to it an anonymous function which is defined inline.
+Since setTimeout is an asynchronous function, we’re actually passing in to it an <i>anonymous function</i> which is defined inline.
 That function is:

 ```javascript
 function() {